nxtexploit/blog/_posts/2025-10-21-How-I-could-check-anyones-SBI-bank-Account-balance-using-just-phone-numbers.md

 ---
 layout: post
-title: How I could check anyone’s SBI bank balance using just phone numbers
+title: How I could check anyone’s SBI bank Account balance using just phone numbers.
 date: 2025-10-21
 summary: A parameter-tampering IDOR in a demat portal’s Get Balance workflow allowed unauthorized retrieval of account type and live Account balance by swapping the AccountNo value.
 categories: VDP